Expat Filings

 For persons not qualifying under the above categories, benefits are available if:

-• At least 50% of each class of shares or beneficial interests is owned, on at least half the days of the taxable year, by qualified persons described above (with all intermediate owners being residents of the same state), and
+• At least 50% of each class of shares or beneficial interests is owned, on at least half the days of the taxable year, by residents of the same contracting state who qualify under Article 30(2)(a) (individuals), 30(2)(b) (governments), 30(2)(c)(i) (publicly traded companies), or 30(2)(d) (pension funds and tax-exempt organizations), with all intermediate owners also being residents of that same state, and

-• Less than 50% of gross income for the year is paid or accrued to non-qualified persons as deductible payments
+• Less than 50% of gross income for the year is paid or accrued to non-qualifying persons as deductible payments.
+This base-erosion prong does not count arm’s-length payments for services or tangible property made in the ordinary course of business, or interest on obligations to unrelated financial institutions.

 This test is designed to ensure that treaty benefits flow to genuine residents, not to entities controlled by third-country interests that erode the income base through deductible payments to non-qualifying owners.